mike1234-pixel/gig-organiser-client/README.md

 # Gig Organiser Client

-This is the React frontend for the Gig Organiser app, which helps users organise and manage their jobs.
+This is the React frontend for the Gig Organiser (JobSprint) app, which helps users organise and manage their jobs.

 ## Features